inrupt/solid-common-vocab-js/README.md

 ```

 **Note**: The `solid-common-vocab` library is implemented in TypeScript, and embeds
-its typing.
-The following snippet of code demonstrate a basic TypeScript usage:
+its types.
+The following code snippet demonstrates basic TypeScript usage:

 ```typescript
 import {buildBasicTerm, buildStore, VocabTerm} from '@inrupt/solid-common-vocab'